RIOT-OS/check-labels-action/README.md

 condition.
 Optional.
 Globing syntax is possible for the label name, as defined in [fnmatch].

+### `missing_approvals_label`
+Name of a label that this action will set/unset according to the state of required approvals.
+The label will be set if approvals are missing, and unset if there are sufficient approvals.

 #### Supported conditions
 - `review.approvals>x`: If the label is set in the Pull Request it requires more than `x` approving reviews for the action to succeed